ETCBC/bhsa/docs/mql.md

   * you can leave the order between objects free, or constrain it as you wish
   * you can use a variety of relations like *adjacent before*, *same slots*, *overlapping*, *embedded* and more to express spatial relationships;
-* **MQL-queries** requires separate software, Emdros, plus a database (MySQL or Sqlite), plus a dataset converted to MQL, in order to work with it.
+* **MQL-queries** requires separate software, Emdros, plus a database (MYSQL or SQLite), plus a dataset converted to MQL, in order to work with it.
 It is not easy command Emdros from a Python3 program and process its results by the same program
 * **TF-search** works wherever Text-Fabric works, is totally integrated with it, and results are being delivered as tuples that are extremely easy to process further;